niujiaojiao/bobwanglab/content/publication/Toxin2018/index.md

 ---
-title: "Growth and Toxin Production of Gambierdiscus spp.
-Can Be Regulated by Quorum-Sensing Bacteria"
+title: "Growth and toxin production of Gambierdiscus spp. can be regulated by quorum-sensing bacteria"
 authors:
 - Bo Wang
 - Mimi Yao